Dois Irmãos

 Visitor Facilities And Travel

-Dois Irmãos State Park is exceptionally accessible by Recife metropolitan standards, located within the urban fabric of the city and reachable by multiple bus routes from the city center and northern neighborhoods.
+Dois Irmãos State Park is exceptionally accessible by Recife metropolitan standards, located within the urban fabric of the city and reachable by multiple bus routes from the city centre and northern neighbourhoods.
 The main entrance provides access to both the zoological garden and the nature trails.
-Entrance fees are affordable and subsidized for students and low-income residents, reflecting the park's public recreation mandate.
+Entrance fees are affordable and subsidised for students and low-income residents, reflecting the park's public recreation mandate.
 On-site facilities include restrooms, a café, picnic areas, and a gift shop.
 Parking is available for private vehicles.
 The park is open daily and attracts thousands of visitors each weekend, particularly families with children visiting the zoo.
 For ecological trail access, advance booking of guided walks is recommended.
-The park's location within Recife means accommodation options throughout the metropolitan area are easily accessible, and it can be conveniently combined with visits to Recife's historic center and the nearby Olinda UNESCO World Heritage site.
+The park's location within Recife means accommodation options throughout the metropolitan area are easily accessible, and it can be conveniently combined with visits to Recife's historic centre and the nearby Olinda UNESCO World Heritage site.

 Conservation And Sustainability

 Conservation at Dois Irmãos State Park operates on multiple fronts given the park's urban isolation and the pressures of surrounding metropolitan development.
-Forest management focuses on controlling invasive plant species, particularly the jack fruit tree (Artocarpus heterophyllus), which has naturalized extensively in the Atlantic Forest and competes aggressively with native species.
+Forest management focuses on controlling invasive plant species, particularly the jack fruit tree (Artocarpus heterophyllus), which has naturalised extensively in the Atlantic Forest and competes aggressively with native species.
 Wildlife monitoring tracks the populations of key species including primates and endemic birds, with camera traps and acoustic monitoring providing continuous data.
 The zoo plays an active role in ex-situ conservation through breeding programs for endangered northeastern species.
 Urban runoff and pollution management address threats to the park's waterbodies.
-Community outreach programs engage Recife schools and neighborhood associations in environmental education, cultivating a constituency for the park's protection.
+Community outreach programs engage Recife schools and neighbourhood associations in environmental education, cultivating a constituency for the park's protection.
 The park also serves as a seed source for native plant propagation projects that support Atlantic Forest restoration in degraded areas throughout greater Recife.

 Visitor Ratings